MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/Lab02_Ex4_Configuring Endpoint security Using Intune.md

 6. Select **Start**, type **Windows Security**, and then under the Windows Security icon select **Open**.

    > Notice that all of the restricted areas as configured in the Intune policy are not displayed.
-SEA-WS1 is enrolled in Intune, which has applied the security settings.
+SEA-WS2 is enrolled in Intune, which has applied the security settings.

-7. Close **Windows Security** and sign out of **SEA-WSs**.
+7. Close **Windows Security** and sign out of **SEA-WS2**.

 **Results**: After completing this exercise, you will have successfully created and applied a policy to configure Microsoft Defender for managed devices in Intune.